What Is an HS Code?

 Can the HS code affect whether I pay import duty?

 Yes, directly.
 Different HS codes attract different duty rates.
 Some codes are duty-free under Most Favoured Nation rules or under Free Trade Agreements, while others attract rates of 10%, 20% or more.
 The HS code also determines whether anti-dumping duties, safeguard measures or other special measures apply.
-A difference of one digit in the heading can mean a significant difference in the landed cost of your goods.

 Related Tools and Services